Medically-Assisted Therapy (MAT) for Addiction

 By producing a similar sensation to nicotine but with less addictive effects, this medication can reduce cravings and withdrawal symptoms as the individual slowly tapers off the dosage.

 What are the benefits of medically-assisted therapy?

 While medically-assisted therapy has been proven to be effective at increasing the chances of long-term recovery from a number of addictive substances, this form of treatment provides benefits that extend far beyond simply recovering from an addiction.

 1. Reduces criminal activity

-As these medications are prescribed by medical professionals and commonly dispensed at pharmacies or within rehabilitation centres, there is no longer a need to commit criminal activities such as stealing or engaging in illegal prostitution as a means to fund the addiction.
+As these medications are prescribed by medical professionals and commonly dispensed at pharmacies or within local rehabilitation centres, there is no longer a need to commit criminal activities such as stealing or engaging in illegal prostitution as a means to fund the addiction.

 The medications are also manufactured in clean, sterile environments with the dosage of each treatment accurately measured.
 This reduces the risk of accidental overdose and ensures that patients know exactly what they are ingesting.